 In the 1970’s, Chris Sayoc pushed the boundaries of training to the point of extreme, fighting in the streets and in tournaments.
-Chris’ personal training ranged from Tae Kwon Do to training with Master Leo Gaje, Professor Vee, Remy Presas and many, many others.
+Chris’ personal training ranged from Tae Kwon Do to training with the likes of Cacoy Canete, Leo Gaje, Professor Vee, Remy Presas, Mat Marinas and many, many others.
 The Sayoc household was a hub of newly arrived Filipino martial artists.

 Founder and Creator of Sayoc Kali® and the Sayoc Fighting System

 Pamana Tuhon Christopher Sayoc – Founder and Creator of Sayoc Kali® – The original source of the first TUHON rank in Martial Arts history.